jan-swiecki/node-autowire/README.md

 * You don't waste time on manually wiring dependencies.
 * Module dependencies are clearly and well defined (no more finding all `require` invocations).
 * You are forced to write code in a decoupled way (true dependency injection, without classes being instantiated inside constructors).
 * Lexical-clojure encapsulation of modules makes more sense.
-For example now you are 100% sure you will not leak anything into global scope.
+For example now you are 100% sure you will not leak anything into outer/global scope.
 * You make your code DRYier (you write module name only once).
 * Auto discovery is just awesome!:D
 * ???